-EYE Film Institute in Amsterdam is located at Overhoeks, a new development on the northern bank of the IJ opposite central station.
+EYE Film Institute in Amsterdam is located on the northern bank of the IJ opposite central station.

 With its sleek modern design, the building is a wonderful new public space for Amsterdam - housing film-themed exhibitions, 4 cinema screens, an auditorium and a cafe-restaurant.
 It replaces the old film museum which was in Vondelpark.